lwileczek/goSerialize/README.md

 You can poke at the binary files with `hexdump -C example.<format> | less` To see how much of the data can be picked out of the binary files.
 For JSON, you can just open the file since it's just a string.

-## ToDo
- - [ ] Add completion counter to client
- - [ ] Add completion counter to server
- - [ ] Add GOB
- - [ ] Add JSOB
- - [ ] Add BSOB
- - [ ] Add Totaltime or Waittime to serializer struct
- - More on error groups: https://bostonc.dev/blog/go-errgroup
- - Write classic go Benchmark code like: https://github.com/chronoxor/FastBinaryEncoding/tree/master/projects/Go/benchmarks
- - Read about Gobs of data: https://go.dev/blog/gob Looks like a language specific encoding like a Python Pickle
- - Save an example encoded struct and write to disk so you can physically see the size in bytes and how readable the data is